1. What are Best Small Cap Mutual Funds?

 A fund is said to be offering a higher risk-adjusted return if it has an R-Square value that is close to 100 percent but its Beta is below 1.

 Beta is indicative of a funds sensitivity to the correlated movements of a benchmark.
 If a benchmark has a Beta of 1.0 it means that is exactly as volatile as the benchmark.
 If a fund has a Beta of say, 0.70 or less, it means that it is 30 percent less volatile and if it the Beta is 1.30, it shows that the fund is 30 percent more sensitive than the benchmark.

 Alpha is a measure of an asset manager’s ability to make a profit when a benchmark is also registering a profit.
 Alpha can be either less than, equal to or more than 1.0.
 The higher this number, greater is the ability of the manager to make profits from the movements in the benchmark.

-5. Advantages and Disadvantages of small-cap funds
+5. Advantages and Disadvantages of Best Small Cap Mutual Funds

-A. Advantages of investing in small-cap funds
+A. Advantages of investing in best small cap mutual funds

 B. Disadvantages of investing in small-cap funds

 Small-cap funds are high risk and highly volatile instruments as compared to ELSS or large cap equity-oriented funds.
 Considering the risk factor, small-cap funds are not suited for the novice investor but is ideal for a seasoned investor or those that have a high-risk appetite.
 It is also hard to find dividends among small-cap funds because smaller companies tend to reinvest any profits on growing their business, unlike larger companies.
 The timing of buying and selling of these funds plays a crucial role.

 6. Ranking of top 10 Best Small Cap Mutual Funds 2018